 5-19-1593 Tours, FRA – 5-10-1670 Paris, FRABack to Artist IndexView Artists Paintings

-Although Claude Vignon is considered one of the most important and most distinctive French painters of his generation, active under King Louis XIII and during the first part of the reign of Louis XIV, his largely eclectic style is a mix of different influences, he began in a late Mannerist style in France through his teacher Bunel, then fell under the spell of Caravaggio in Rome through Bartolomeo Manfredi, Venetian through Domenico Fetti, finally Dutch through Rembrandt and his precursors, such as Adam Elsheimer and after his final return to France, in 1627, reverted to a kind of backward-looking Mannerism full of his own idiosyncrasies in the form of extravagant color schemes.
+Although Claude Vignon is considered one of the most important and most distinctive French painters of his generation, active under both King Louis XIII and during the first part of the reign of Louis XIV.
+His diverse style is a mix of different influences, he began in a late Mannerist style in France through his teacher Bunel, then fell under the spell of Caravaggio in Rome through Bartolomeo Manfredi, and Dutch through Rembrandt and his precursors, such as Adam Elsheimer and after his final return to France, in 1627, reverted to a kind of backward-looking Mannerism full of his own idiosyncrasies in the form of extravagant color schemes.

 The only parallel with his work in the seventeenth century is found in the late follower of Rembrandt, Arent de Gelder; and the very extravagance of Vignon’s art in the 1620s has led to him being described as a ‘precursor of Rembrandt’.
 In fact, his return to Mannerism in the 1620s is exactly paralleled by another Dutchman, Pieter Lastman of Amsterdam, whose color and handling are very close to Vignon’s.
-The similarities between Rembrandt and Claude Vignon are important because Rembrandt was briefly but effectively influenced by Lastman during his first stay in Amsterdam in the years 1625-6.
+The similarities between Rembrandt and Claude Vignon are important because Rembrandt was influenced by Lastman during his first stay in Amsterdam in the years 1625-6.

-Art Movement: Mannerism
+Art Movement: Mannerism, Baroque.